SUPARCO: International COSPAS-SARSAT Programme

-Pakistan Mission Control Center (PAMCC) acts as the ground segment for the International Cospas-Sarsat Programme in the region.
+Pakistan Mission Control Centre (PAMCC) acts as the ground segment for the International Cospas-Sarsat Programme in the region.

 Pakistan has been participating in a multinational humanitarian programme for satellite–aided search and rescue, the International Cospas-Sarsat Programme.
-In 1990, the Government of Pakistan accorded approval for SUPARCO's participation in the Cospas program as ground segment provider and lead space station with close coordination with the Soviet Union.
-Over the years, the mission control center has equipped itself with advanced technology and is capable of distributing distress alert data to rescue coordination centres in the country.
+In 1990, the Government of Pakistan accorded approval for SUPARCO's participation in the Cospas programme as ground segment provider and lead space station with close co-ordination with the Soviet Union.
+Over the years, the mission control centre has equipped itself with advanced technology and is capable of distributing distress alert data to rescue co-ordination centres in the country.

-Remote Sensing Program
+Remote Sensing Programme

 SUPARCO has been a pioneer in introducing Remote Sensing/GIS and allied technologies in Pakistan, providing turnkey solutions and services to diverse users across various fields.
 These applications range from agriculture and forestry to disaster management, water resources, environmental monitoring, urban planning, and coastal and marine studies.
-SUPARCO's expertise extends to climate change and environmental degradation, utilizing ground-based observations and satellite data for now-casting and forecasting environmental indicators in the atmosphere, biosphere, cryosphere, and hydrosphere.
-To support these endeavors, SUPARCO operates specialized centers and facilities, including environmental laboratories, mobile laboratories, a mathematical modeling center, and a microgravity experiments facility.
+SUPARCO's expertise extends to climate change and environmental degradation, utilising ground-based observations and satellite data for now-casting and forecasting environmental indicators in the atmosphere, biosphere, cryosphere, and hydrosphere.
+To support these endeavours, SUPARCO operates specialised centres and facilities, including environmental laboratories, mobile laboratories, a mathematical modelling centre, and a microgravity experiments facility.